 Note: Requirement in Religion for Transfer Students: As a Seventh-day Adventist Christian institution of higher education, religion coursework is a foundational part of the Pacific Union College curriculum.
 However, students who transfer from non-Adventist colleges or universities may not have had required religion coursework as part of their curriculum at the previous institutions.

-These students may elect to waive a portion of the 18-hour requirement.
-The number of hours waived will be calculated in proportion to the total number of hours transferred from non-Adventist institutions.
+These students may elect to waive a portion of the requirement in proportion to the total number of hours transferred from non-Adventist institutions.